zambien/tf-eks-airflow/README.md

 - [x] Stand up Airflow using kind per the Airflow instructions: https://airflow.apache.org/docs/helm-chart/stable/quick-start.html
 - [x] Customize the install per those instructions with something that makes sense for my planned use
 - [x] Tinker with that running system to learn more
-- [ ] Stand up a similar system using the helm chart on AWS with EKS
+- [x] Stand up a similar system using the helm chart on AWS with EKS using helm and/or terraform
 - [ ] Modify the AWS system to be closer to how we would actually run it in production
 - [ ] Continue to tweak and tune, send stats to Prometheus, test Flower vs the k8s runner, etc.
 - [ ] Create a workflow to get dags from Git into Airflow somehow (Git to S3)

 The goal being to come away with a good idea of whether it makes sense to roll your own Airflow or to just use MWAA and to do some learning and share some code in the process.

+## Prereqs

+Prior to starting you should have the following installed:

+* kubectl
+* Helm (3)
+* awscli
+* kind
+* terraform

 ## Kind Setup